Great Wall of Sand: Ecological impact

-John McManus, a professor of marine biology and ecology at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, said: "The worst thing anyone can do to a coral reef is to bury it under tons of sand and gravel ...
+John McManus, a professor of marine biology and ecology at the University of Miami said: "The worst thing anyone can do to a coral reef is to bury it under tons of sand and gravel ...
 There are global security concerns associated with the damage.
 It is likely broad enough to reduce fish stocks in the world's most fish-dependent region."
 He explained that the reason "the world has heard little about the damage inflicted by the People's Republic of China to the reefs is that the experts can't get to them", and noted "I have colleagues from the Philippines, Taiwan, PRC, Vietnam and Malaysia who have worked in the Spratly area.
 Most would not be able to get near the artificial islands except possibly some from PRC, and those would not be able to release their findings".